Reviews You Can Rely On

 A bit more time-consuming to set up

-The Big Agnes Skyline UL was our favorite backpacking chair thanks to its ample comfort and stability in a small package.
-The seat is deep-pocketed, meaning that you'll feel comfortable sitting with your legs in a variety of positions and won't feel your bum slide forward.
-It also keeps your back in a straighter, less curled position than most models.
-Big Agnes has a unique bent leg design that creates a wider base and seat while keeping the packed profile small.
+The Big Agnes Skyline UL is our favorite backpacking chair thanks to its comfort and stability in a small package.
+The deep-pocket seat means that it's comfortable to sit with your legs in a variety of positions, and your backside won't slide forward.
+It also facilitates better posture and keeps the back in a straighter, less curled position than most models.
+This chair has a unique bent leg design that creates a wider base and seat while keeping the packed profile slim.
 Along with its reasonable price, these attributes make it one of the most well-rounded products we tested.

 Read more: Big Agnes Skyline UL review